userTermzik/gtav-sourcecode-build-guide/README.md

 10. Copy output binary to game folder.

 > [!WARNING]
-> Building shaders and scripts can be skipped using the [prebuilt files above](#prebuilt-files).
-These steps are here to allow modding or for those who prefer to build from source as much as possible.
+> Building shaders and scripts can be skipped using the [prebuilt files above](#prebuilt-files).<br>
+> These steps are here to allow modding or for those who prefer to build from source as much as possible.

 ## Building Shaders
 1. Under "Shaders", right click the "shaders_rc" project and click "Build"